 Given reasonable expectations for future returns, leveraged ETFs most likely have substantially higher arithmetic mean returns than their un-leveraged benchmarks.
 They also appear to have higher geometric mean returns than their benchmarks, but only by a small margin.
 Slightly more pessimistic estimates would find that adding leverage decreases geometric return.

 Note: Many investors can get leverage more cheaply via other methods, such as margin loans or futures.
 Even if leveraged ETFs appear better than un-leveraged investments, other forms of leverage might be better still.

-Disclaimer: I am not an investment advisor and this should not be taken as investment advice.
-This content is for informational purposes only.
-Please do your own research or seek professional advice and otherwise take reasonable precautions before making any significant investment decisions.
-Past performance is not a guarantee of future results.
+Disclaimer: This should not be taken as investment advice.
 Any given portfolio results are hypothetical and do not represent returns achieved by an actual investor.

 Measuring the cost of leveraged ETFs

 To calculate costs, I created a list of leveraged ETFs and looked up their historical returns from the start of 2016 to the end of 2020.
 I paired each leveraged ETF with an equivalent un-leveraged benchmark ETF.
 I calculated what return you would have earned if you had taken that ETF and applied the appropriate amount of leverage (either 2x or 3x, depending on how much the corresponding leveraged ETF uses), paying only the risk-free rate.1 Then I subtracted the actual return of the leveraged ETF to find the excess cost.

 |UMDD||3||S&P 400 (mid cap)||IJH|